Panduza/platform-core/README.md

-# platform-core
+# Panduza Platform Core

-Panduza Middleware Core Library
+This crate is the heart of the Panduza platform and its plugins.